"A study published in 2020 found that the existing 'one-size-fits-all' approach to CPR training is insufficient" (Dobbie et al., 2020)

 The potential causes for this are multi-faceted and subject to ongoing study but include deficits in community awareness, language barriers during emergency calls, public awareness and access to CPR training and defibrillation, variances in emergency medical services (EMS) response times and access to quality post-resuscitation care.

-In this article, we’ll be focussing on the evidence that lower incidences of CPR training tend to occur within minority ethnic communities.
+In this article, we’ll be focussing on the evidence that lower incidences of CPR training tend to occur within minority ethnic groups.
 We’ll investigate why CPR training is engaging less with diverse communities and how we, as a society, can work together to strengthen access to CPR training across communities of all backgrounds.

 What is the Current Situation?

 The rates of CPR training and BLS awareness are notably lower in communities with a more significant minority ethnic demographic.
-An article published by the NHS Race & Health Observatory reported that their director, Dr Habib Navqi, has called for increased uptake in CPR training among people from Black, Asian and minority ethnic backgrounds in the UK.
+An article published by the NHS Race & Health Observatory reported that their director, Dr Habib Navqi, has called for increased uptake in CPR training among people from minority ethnic backgrounds in the UK.

 Understanding the Barriers

 In order to engage greater numbers of people from all backgrounds in CPR and other BLS training, we need to understand the barriers to accessing bystander CPR training in diverse communities.
 Through discussions with Sylvie Seales, the lead for International Nurses at Dartford and Gravesham NHS trust and a first aid community BLS trainer, we sought to gain a better understanding of these issues.
-The conversations showed that Black, Asian and minority ethnic communities are aware of the importance of CPR training, as well as the health repercussions of OHCA.
+The conversations showed that minority ethnic groups are aware of the importance of CPR training, as well as the health repercussions of OHCA.
 So, what is it that’s restricting access to BLS training?

 To better understand why CPR training is engaging less with diverse communities, we spoke with experienced first aid community trainers and healthcare BLS experts.
 They explained that a lack of accurate or inclusive advertising could be a significant factor in low engagement within these communities.
 Studies show that, across both commercial and public service advertisements, people engage more strongly and form deeper attachments with services and goods advertised in a way that reflects their community.